-The first author of this paper is a PhD student whom I co-supervise at Umeå University.
+The first author of this paper is a PhD student whom I co-supervised at Umeå University.

-Abstract: A lack of ecological responses in stream restoration projects has been prevalent throughout recent …
+Abstract: A lack of ecological responses in stream restoration projects has been prevalent throughout recent literature with …

 Conservation Biology 29, no 2 (April 2015): 602-605.

 Parasites with a high degree of host specificity may have extinction rates similar to their avian and mammalian hosts thus warrant attention from conservation biologists.
 During reintroduction and other translocation projects, typically little thought has been given to whether or not a parasite …